-Probation is an alternative to jail time, or may follow jail time as ordered by the court.
+Probation is an alternative to jail time or may follow jail time as ordered by the court.
 When you are put on probation, you are allowed to remain out in the community for a specified time period, generally under the supervision of a Probation Officer and with certain terms set by the court, which must be followed.

 In some cases, your probation violation may be dismissed, especially in cases where you do not have a long criminal history or where the violations were not serious.
-A Murfreesboro probation violations attorney at Parkerson Santel, PLLC will meet with you to discuss the particular facts of your situation and make every effort to secure the best possible outcome for your case.
+A Murfreesboro probation violation attorney at Parkerson Santel, PLLC will meet with you to discuss the particular facts of your situation and make every effort to secure the best possible outcome for your case.